code-423n4/docs/competitions/judging-criteria.md

 - provide consistent implementation of Code4rena's judging guidelines; and
 - ensure that every C4 audit's submissions have been reviewed with a fine-toothed comb.

+No new information should be introduced and considered in PJQA.
+Elaborations of the already introduced information can be considered (e.g. tweaking a POC), from either the Judge or the Warden, but they will only count towards the validity of the issue, not its quality score.

 Wardens who do not have the SR role must not solicit SR wardens, validators, or judges to perform post-judging QA (PJQA) actions on their behalf; doing so is a violation of C4's [Good citizenship policy](/competitions/submission-guidelines.md#good-citizenship-is-a-requirement-for-compensation) and may result in penalties, account suspensions, or bans.

 ## If you disagree with a judge's decision